Suqbs/hello-world/README.md

 It now includes step for GitHub.

 This is a test line.

+This is a line added for amend command.